-The purpose of land registration is as follows:
+The purposes of land registration are as follows:

-- a To provide legal certainty and legal protection to the holder of a land right, right of ownership of condominiums and other rights by facilitating secure and easy identification of the right holder.
-The right holder will receive a land title certificate. - b To provide access to information to interested parties who require data or to perform a legal action over registered land and condominiums.
-The registers of land and condominiums are accessible by the general public. - c To provide for the proper administration of land and condominiums, including their transfer, encumbrance and removal.
+- a to provide legal certainty and legal protection to the holder of a land right, right of ownership of condominiums and other rights by facilitating secure and easy identification of the right holder.
+The right holder will receive a land title certificate; - b to provide access to information to interested parties who require data or to perform a legal action over registered land and condominiums.
+The registers of land and condominiums are accessible by the general public; and - c to provide for the proper administration of land and condominiums, including their transfer, encumbrance and removal.